|BEST OF SACRAMENTO GOODIE BAG SPECIAL SECTIONS NEWSLETTERS RESTAURANTS WINE LOCAL EATS MASTERS CLUB 2017|

-A Folsom gem expands its menu and
+A Folsom gem expands its menu and its footprint.

 In a region teeming with shopping centers and outdoor malls, it’s not surprising that some of our most enticing restaurants are sprinkled among large grocery stores, nail salons,

 Starbucks coffeehouses and other retail establishments.

 And while it’s easy to assume that these eateries reflect the anonymous, often bland ambiance of the centers in which they are located, the delicious surprise is that many have managed, through creativity and sheer moxie, to carve out fiercely independent, distinctive spaces that catapult diners from the mindless bustle of the crowded parking lot outside into a delightfully inviting dining environment.